o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-physics-setup.md

 ---
 description: ' Setting up a ragdoll in the Open 3D Engine Animation Editor. '
 title: Setting up a Ragdoll
+weight: 100
 ---

 {{< important >}}
 There is currently no automatic way to prevent the physics geometry **PhysX Character Controller** component from colliding with the **PhysX Ragdoll** component, which can lead to unexpected behavior for the ragdoll.
 Collisions can be avoided by using [collision filtering](/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-collision-layers/) or by disabling the physics on the **PhysX Character Controller** component when the ragdoll is activated.
 {{< /important >}}

-When you set up a ragdoll, you do the following:
+To set up a ragdoll, do the following:
 + [Define joints for the ragdoll.](#step-1-define-joints-for-the-ragdoll)
 + [Set up ragdoll colliders.](#step-2-set-up-ragdoll-colliders)
 + [Create joint limits.](#step-3-create-joint-limits)

 In addition, your actor must have a motion extraction node.
 Your ragdoll must have a root node that is a direct child of the motion extraction node.
 For example, the Rin character uses `root` for its motion extraction node.
-For the ragdoll root node, the Rin character uses `'C_pelvis_JNT`, which is a child node of `root`.
+For the ragdoll root node, the Rin character uses `C_pelvis_JNT`, which is a child node of `root`.

 While working on ragdoll setup, it can be useful to show or hide certain elements in the **Atom Render Window**.
 You can use the render options dropdown, represented by the ![Use the render options in the Atom Render Window to show or hide elements such as ragdoll colliders, joint limits and hit detection colliders](/images/user-guide/actor-animation/ragdoll-skeleton-render-options.svg) icon, to show or hide the **Ragdoll Colliders** (rendered in orange), **Ragdoll Joint Limits**, **Hit Detection Colliders** (rendered in blue), **Cloth Colliders** (rendered in purple), **Line Skeleton**, and other elements.